When repeating Mantras it helps to figure out what’s the best way to say them for you.

-The first is to repeat the Mantra out loud.
+The first is to repeat the mantra out loud.
 This is known as Vaikhari Japa.
 Most beginning students and adepts alike use this form of Japa.

-First finding a quiet peaceful place where you won’t be disturbed, sitting either in a yoga meditation posture or on a chair, gather your mala and start saying the Mantra out loud.
+First find a quiet peaceful place where you won’t be disturbed, sitting either in a yoga meditation posture or on a chair, gather your mala and start saying the Mantra out loud.
 Saying it out loud helps us to attune our selves to the pronunciation of the Sanskrit and also helps us calm the mind.
 It is helpful when your mind gets distracted to come back to the Mantra and focus on the energy of the sounds.

-The next way to repeat Mantra is to whisper or hum the Mantra.
+The next way to repeat the Mantra is to whisper or hum the Mantra.
 This method is called Upamsu Japa and while you are whispering or humming the Mantra – it is not heard by anyone.
-This method requires a deeper ability to concentrate than Vaikhari Japa and is considered by the great adepts to be 1,000 time more powerful than Vaikhari.
+This method requires a deeper ability to concentrate than Vaikhari Japa and is considered by the great adepts to be 1,000 times more powerful than Vaikhari.
 Many of the Tibetan Buddhist practitioners use this way.
-This method is delightful – it brings such a feeling of peace and harmony within ones self, but do note that it’s important to pronounce the Mantra clearly in your mind as you whisper or hum it.
+This method is delightful – it brings such a feeling of peace and harmony within one’s self, but do note that it’s important to pronounce the Mantra clearly in your mind as you whisper or hum it.

 Then there is Likhita Japa where you write down the Mantra in Sanskrit.
 It is helpful to practice this Japa with the same pen that is solely for this use and write the Mantra down in a special book, which is also set aside for this distinct purpose.
-There are many great sages and saints who have used this method and it is said to clarify the mind and bring a feel a great feeling of peace as well.
+There are many great sages and saints who have used this method and it is said to clarify the mind and bring a great feeling of peace as well.

 The Goddess of Wisdom and specifically in Mantra – the spiritually infused sounded (either spoken or silently) word is Saraswati.
 She is present in the Vedic pantheon and also in Buddhism.